kaapana/kaapana/docs/source/installation_guide/introduction.rst

 Introduction
 ************

-This manual serves as a resource for getting started with :ref:`Kaapana<about_kaapana>`.
+This manual serves as a resource for getting started with Kaapana.
 Kaapana is a highly customizable platform toolkit designed to facilitate the creation of a platform tailored to the specific requirements of your project.
 It provides a core system along with several pre-built functionalities, such as image curation, workflow management, and training and inference capabilities for medical imaging models (specifically nnUnet).

 If you want to deploy the platform as it is, you can request access to our container registry through `Slack <https://kaapana.slack.com/archives/C018MPL9404>`_.
 While the platform can be adjusted manually with additional extensions, custom web applications, and manually defined workflows,